SMotaal/experimental/modules/documents/Dynamic Bindings.md

 ### _Dynamic Modules_ <kbd>Complimentary</kbd>

-<blockquote>**Note**: Dynamic modules are an indepedent effort that preceeded the current work and is currently a "Stage 1" proposal by Bradly Farias in collaboration with Guy Bedford [Dynamic Modules](https://github.com/nodejs/dynamic-modules).</blockquote>
+<blockquote>**Note**: [Dynamic Modules](https://github.com/nodejs/dynamic-modules) are an indepedent effort that preceeded the current work and is currently a "Stage 1" proposal by Bradly Farias in collaboration with Guy Bedford.</blockquote>

 Implementation-specific additions proposed on behalf of Node.js aim towards safely introducing non-ECMAScript Modules which were historically not designed for static linking into an otherwise conforming ECMAScript module graph.